apiad/illiterate/Readme.md

 ## How this works?

-The only thing that illiterate actually does is taking your Python repository and turn it into an [mkdocs](https://mkdocs.org)-ready repository.
+The only thing that illiterate actually does is taking your Python repository and turn it into Markdown files.
 It will parse all your code, and output nicely formatted Markdown versions of each `.py` file.
 It is up to you that what is writen in those `.py` files is something worth publishing as documentation.

 To use it, you simply run: